lucydojo/instagram-carousel/agent-os/product/tech-stack.md

 - All AI services require API key configuration
 - Instagram API integration requires app registration with Meta and user OAuth flow
 - nano banana pro integration details depend on service API documentation
-- Scheduling system requires persistent job queue (Redis + BullMQ recommended)
+- Scheduling can start Supabase-first (Postgres + cron + worker) and upgrade to a queue when needed